lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_decision_making.md

 Probe: What did you consider?
 Were there any risks?
 What was the result?

+# Fact
+Is there any system for reaching the right decision?  such as to gather as much information as possible.

+Is there ethical compass (moral compass)? such as work ethics,

+# Present it at the technician/chemist level

+## Case #1 Report adversary data of microbiology (E. coli)

+The result affects the people's life.

+## Case #2 Hold the report

+The QC result affects the data quality.
+I monitored the instrument response to a QC at a certain level.
+Based on it, I rejected the report.
+The analyst was not happy.  [do not go to the conflict]

+## Case #3 Ship out the samples at the end of the day

+The attitude of integrity, even when nobody watched.

+Situation: Testmark.
+Sample depot.

-# Present it at the technician level
+# Present it at the personal level

-## Case #1 Stay with my Professional
+## Case #1 Stay with my professional

-stretch to data analysis, not to far to become data analyst. move to BC, learn skills.
+Stretch to data analysis, but not go far t become data analyst.

-## Case #2 Stand up with my Professional Standard
-Situation: AECL, ICP QC results off.
-I asked to review them.
-Their emotion was raised.
-I decided to have another tech to help them, and report to my supervisor.
-It would be easier for them to take peer opinion.
+# Present it at the supervisor level

+## Case #1 Fire Mitch at Testmark

+small town situation, may not get a job easily.